DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

         * Guide for digital evidence analysis
     * [ISO/IEC 27043:2015](https://www.iso.org/standard/44407.html)
         * Guide for incident investigation principles and processes
-*

-Forensics Requirements
+**Forensics Requirements**
 * ISO/IEC and CSA provide guidance on best practices for collecting digital evidence and conducting forensics investigations in the cloud
 * see Domain 5

 ## 6.2 Understand privacy issues

-Difference between contractual and regulated private data (e.g., protected health information (PHI), personally identifiable information (PII))
+**Difference between contractual and regulated private data**
 * **Personally Identifiable Information (PII)**
     * any information that can identify an individual (name, ssn, bdate, bplace, biometric records, etc)
     * defined by [NIST SP 800-122](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-122.pdf)
+    * Two types
+        * **Contractual PII**
+            * an organization processes, transmits, or stores PII as part of its business or services
+            * Contractually, this data must be protected by the business providing the service
+        * **Regulated PII**
+            * PII must be protected due to the legal and statutory requirements of regulations such as HIPAA and GLBA.
+            * Regulatory protection shields inviduals from risk
 * **Protected Health Information (PHI)**
     * health-related information that can be related to a specific person
     * must be protected by strong controls and access audited